 - 2.1.
 In line with the law, this policy defines a child as anyone under the age of 18 years. - 2.2.
-Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable children to have the best outcomes. - 2.3.
+Safeguarding and promoting the welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable children to have the best outcomes. - 2.3.
 Child protection is the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.4.
 This policy applies to all adults engaged in any activity at the school, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.
 Within this document the term 'staff' will be used to denote those adults, specified within the previous sentence.